hlascelles/samudra/pages/pages-root-folder/index.md

 ---

 <br/>
-Samudra is dedicated to solving global waste management challenges that don't have a profitable solution.
+Samudra is dedicated to solving global waste management challenges that don’t have a profitable solution.
-Our current focus is on marine plastic pollution because it is an urgent matter.
+Our goals are to reduce the environmental pollution and greenhouse gas emissions associated with waste, and to minimise the impact of waste on human and animal health.
-About {{site.data.language.percentage_of_plastic_pollution_originating_on_land}} of plastic pollution that ends up in our oceans originates on land, a lot of it is due to the lack of waste collection services in populated areas.
+About 1 in 3 people worldwide have no access to waste collection services, which leads to open burning of waste and dumping.
-This brings us to Indonesia, where about {{site.data.language.percentage_of_plastic_pollution_originating_in_indonesia}} of global marine plastic pollution originates.
+This results in air pollution, ocean pollution, soil and groundwater contamination, as well as damage to human and animal health and greenhouse gas emissions that could have been prevented.
-Our initial goal is to improve coverage and efficiency of the waste collection and treatment system, since only {{site.data.language.percentage_of_msw_collected_in_indonesia}} of municipal solid waste is currently collected in Indonesia.
+Hence our current focus is increasing the coverage of waste collection services (SGD 11.6.1) in low and medium income countries.